TheCalebHenshaw/dyhtg-tron/README.md

 - To open using python, cd into the directory and run `python main_screen.py`.
 Ensure you have pygame installed in your environment!!

+- For Windows, cd into the directory and run `python main_screen.py`.
+Ensure you have pygame installed in your environment!!